mikespub-org/sclorg-django-ex/README.md

     `pip install -r requirements.txt`

-5. Create a development database:

-    `./manage.py migrate`

-6. If everything is alright, you should be able to start the Django development server:
+6. If everything is alright, you should be able to start the Flask development server:

     `./manage.py runserver`

-7. Open your browser and go to http://127.0.0.1:8000, you will be greeted with a welcome page.
+7. Open your browser and go to http://127.0.0.1:8080, you will be greeted with a welcome page.

 ## Deploying to OpenShift